Double fatal crash: red-light running bus driver Ngatokoitu Tapora given community work

 "And I will forever cherish the memories that we had together."

-KauKasi's mother, Tumai ,told the court she had remembered receiving the call that no parent ever wanted to receive.
+KauKasi's mother, Tumai, told the court she had remembered receiving the call that no parent ever wanted to receive.

 "A call that literally teared my world into pieces."